3geek14/Realms/Omnibus.md

 Even if you are not a spellcaster, and have no desire to become one, there is still some basic information that you are responsible for understanding.
-In nearly all cases, a spellcaster casting a spell on your PC should explain, either through their VC or as an aside to you, how the spell affects your PC.
+In nearly all cases, a spellcaster casting a spell on your PC should explain, either through their [Verbal Component]{.new} or as an aside to you, how the spell affects your PC.
 Even fighters should read the magic system and spell descriptions, so they have a basic understanding of magic in the game and how it might affect them.
 No spell effect may be ignored unless otherwise specified in the spell system.

 The following are some rules about spells that can have an effect on your character on a day-to-day basis.
 They are included here with some basic